-The risk image continues to be affected by the continuation of the Corona pandemic, requiring the expansion of distance work by Bank employees in order to maintain business continuity, resulted in enlarging the area of the Bank vulnerable to attack, and a significant rise in cyber-attacks in Israel's cyberspace by sophisticated players utilizing advanced and effective capabilities.
+Two major events affected the risk picture in 2020 (these sometimes being intertwined and sometimes being felt separately): the Corona pandemic, which necessitated expanding "remote connectivity" for the Bank's employees in order to maintain business continuity, resulted in enlarging the area of the Bank vulnerable to attack, and a significant rise in cyber-attacks in Israel's cyberspace by sophisticated players utilizing advanced and effective capabilities.
+On more than one occasion, successful attacks were used for "shaming" the attacked targets and hence the reputation of such companies was harmed.